Boredom at Work

 Nikon assumes slightly more prior knowledge.
 It’s not difficult, but it doesn’t teach as actively.

 Verdict: Canon R100 for absolute beginners.
-Nikon Z50 for those willing to invest more learning time.
+Nikon Z50 II for those willing to invest more learning time.

 Lens Ecosystem: Both Are Growing